 One thing you might notice on the new Form is the absence of the word, allowance.
 The title of Form W-4 is now the Employee’s Withholding Certificate.

-impact on employers, we have provided clarification around frequently asked questions regarding Form W-4 below.
+To help further your understanding of the redesign and its impact on employers, we have provided clarification around frequently asked questions regarding Form W-4 below.

 As a reminder, the new forms go into effect in tax year 2020.
 Additional guidance is expected regarding payroll calculations needed based on the data fields on the new and old forms, as well as guidance surrounding employees that fail to submit a Form W-4 after 2019.
 If you have any questions about the new form, please give the professionals in our office a call today.

 Here are some of the key tax-related deadlines affecting businesses and other employers during the third quarter of 2022.
 Keep in mind that this list isn’t all-inclusive, so there may…